Bertoid1311/B7094/README.md

 - The emulator demo scripts can be run either in "verbose" mode, which provides lots of explanation and references; or "silent" mode, which skips all the verbiage and just presents straightforward option menus on the minimum number of click-through screens.

 - The demos have been reorganized into more logical groups by "subsystem" -- either FORTRAN II (which provides FORTRAN II and the Fortran Assembly Program) or IBJOB (which provides FORTRAN IV, COBOL, and a Macro Assembly Program).
 A couple of the utility demos from the earlier release have been retained: the IBEDT editor used to maintain IBSYS itself (in the demo, used just to copy and list the contents of a system tape), and the IBJOB "Librarian" used to maintain the IBLIB subroutine library (here just used to list and cross-reference the contents of the library).
 A couple of stand-alone diagnostic programs -- one loaded from the card reader the other from tape -- are still included (though neither one runs completely error-free).

+- A number of new script commands have been added to support the creation of card deck and tape images for relocatable binary jobs.

 B7094 does not support the range of peripherals (and pass the array of diagnostics) that Rich Cornwell's SimH-based i7090 does; neither does it support the spectacular photo-realistic panels created by Roberto Sancho Villa.
 And it can't run CTSS.
 But B7094's graphical interface still provides some visual entertainment, and it's possibly easier than the more sophisticated emulators for a newcomer to get started with, while still providing some significant capabilities.